-Target is ending price matching of products sold for less at its competitors' stores and websites.
+Target has ended its price matching of products sold for less at its competitors' stores and websites.

 For 12 years, Target customers who found a product that was sold for less on Amazon or Walmart's websites could request to buy the same product that was sold at a Target store at the lower price.

-But the nationwide retailer confirmed to ABC News Monday that it was updating its longtime "Price Match Guarantee" policy, removing the price match with competitors and only keeping the match for products with price differences that were sold in Target stores and on Target's website.
+As of Monday, the Minnesota-based retailer ended its longtime "Price Match Guarantee" policy, removing the price match with competitors and only keeping the match for products with price differences that were sold in Target stores and on Target's website.

 Target's sales have recently taken a hit, with the chain retailer reporting May a sizable decrease in its first quarter earnings, down from $24.5 billion in the first quarter of 2024 to $23.8 billion in the first quarter of 2025.